-Structuring and crafting an enterprise-wide, responsive design system for scalability and consistency
+Structuring and crafting an enterprise-wide, responsive design system for scalability and consistency across devices and products

 • Company